 Compare the CNPS within your teams

 As I have mentioned the CNPS is a comparison score to measure the candidate experience by finding out the number of candidates you convert into promoters.
-Just measuring the CNPS gives you only a value which you can work to improve.
-Having a benchmark within the company is really good so you know which recruiters that are high performers — that turns most candidates into promoters.
+Just measuring the CNPS only gives you a value that you can work to improve.
+Having a benchmark within the company is really good, so you know which recruiters are high performers — that turns most candidates into promoters.

 So you compare within the company but how about comparing externally?
-If our recruiters range from a CNPS 20–40, how does that stand compared to other recruiters, working at other companies?
+If your recruiters range from a CNPS between 20 and 40, how does that stand compared to other recruiters, working at other companies?
 If they score 0–20 you really stand out.
 If they score 40–60 you really need to improve your overall CNPS.
-I often get the question of how you get CNPS scores from other recruiters and one example is using a standard tool for collecting CNPS, or download a free report on this site.
+I often get the question of how you get CNPS scores from other recruiters and one example is using a standard tool for collecting CNPS or calculate it by yourself using this site.

-Almost every one of our customers discusses the CNPS in weekly or monthly meetings just to get the mindset of continuously treating every candidate in the best possible way.
-Talking about the mindset and how that can help you and your recruiters to turn more candidates into promoters, I recommend reading this article.
-This article presents a small but powerful shift in mindset that will make you go from an old way of thinking about recruiting, to a new and modern way.
+Almost every single one of our customers discusses the CNPS in weekly or monthly meetings just to get the mindset of continuously treating every candidate in the best possible way.
+Talking about the mindset and how that can help you and your recruiters to turn more candidates into promoters.
+I recommend reading this article, which presents a small but powerful shift in mindset that will make you go from an old way of thinking about recruiting, to a new and modern way.

-Ask for the recruiters CNPS score when recruiting
+Ask for a recruiter’s CNPS when recruiting to your organization

-Did the recruiter measure CNPS before applying for this position?
-Ask for the recruiters personal CNPS score.
+Did the recruiter measure CNPS before applying for a position at your company?
+Ask for the recruiter's personal Candidate Net Promoter Score.
 If it is important to work with improving your employer brand and turning candidates into promoters, you will need recruiters that have this skill.